Navid2zp/dups/README.md

 #### Build from source:

-Use `go build -tags multicore` if you are building using Go < 1.5 or edit `runtime.GOMAXPROCS()` manually to support multi-core.
+`go build -tags multicore` if you are building using Go < 1.5 or edit `runtime.GOMAXPROCS()` manually to support multi-core.

 License